exiftool-vendored

 process.on("beforeExit", () => exiftool.end());

-For TypeScript 5.2+ projects, use automatic resource management:
+For TypeScript 5.2+ projects, consider using automatic resource management:

 import { ExifTool } from "exiftool-vendored";